Home Tutor Million Dollar Listing L.A.’s Tracy Tutor Puts Her Home on the Market For $23.9M — See Inside!

 by Lisa A. Yeager

-Bravo famous person Tracy Tutor didn’t must appearance ways for her contemporary million-dollar listing.
-The Million Dollar Listing Los Angeles famous person and Douglas Elliman agent have positioned her very own seven-bedroom, 10-bath Brentwood home in the marketplace for $23.9 million.
+Bravo, famous person Tracy Tutor didn’t must appearance ways for her contemporary million-dollar listing.
+The Million Dollar Listing Los Angeles famous person and Douglas Elliman agent has positioned her seven-bedroom, 10-bath Brentwood home in the marketplace for $23.9 million.
 The nearly 11,000 rectangular footpad features a current and ethereal design, with masses of herbal light and vivid touches.

-The features keep outside, too, to a pool with a “Baja shelf” and spa, and a guest house with a living room, bedroom, and fire.
+The features are kept outside, too, in a pool with a “Baja shelf” and spa, as well as a guest house with a living room, bedroom, and fire.
 Of putting her Stephen Giannetti-designed digs up for sale, Tutor tells PEOPLE it was in real-time for her and her daughters, Scarlett and Juliet, to move on.
-It’s time for a brand new chapter for my circle of relatives and me,” says Tutor, who filed for divorce from husband Jason Maltas in February 2018.
+It’s time for a new chapter for my circle of relatives and me,” says Tutor, who filed for divorce from husband Jason Maltas in February 2018.
 “We have had loads of laugh instances in this residence.
 However, I am ready to turn the web page and start sparkling.”And who does she wish will purchase the home?
-“Whoever can write the take a look at!”
+“Whoever can write, take a look at it!”

 1. What do you charge?
 Fees can range anywhere from $15-$75/hour.
-Usually, at the lower end of the scale are people without degrees or teaching credentials.
-They could also be high school or college students looking to earn some additional income.
-Depending on their academic knowledge and ability to explain things, these less expensive tutors may or may not be a good match for your child.
+Usually, people without degrees or teaching credentials are at the lower end of the scale.
+They could also be high school or college students seeking additional income.
+Depending on their academic knowledge and ability to explain things, these less expensive tutors may not be a good match for your child.

 At the upper end of the scale are people with advanced degrees (Masters and Doctorates) and college professors.
 Again, just because they look good on paper and charge a lot of money doesn’t mean they are the best tutors.
-What you are looking for is someone your child can relate to and understand, someone who explains things in different ways until your child “gets it.”
-Feel lucky if you can find a certified teacher who has a good rapport with your child that charges anywhere between $20-$40/hour.
+You are looking for someone your child can relate to and understand, someone who explains things in different ways until your child “gets it.”
+Feel lucky if you can find a certified teacher who has a good rapport with your child and charges anywhere between $20-$40/hour.

 2. What is the length of a session, and how often should the student meet with you?
-To be the most effective, tutors should meet with students 2-3 times a week.
-Sessions can range from 1/2 hour to 2 hours, depending on the age of your child.
+To be the most effective, tutors should meet with students 2-3 times weekly.
+Sessions can range from 1/2 hour to 2 hours, depending on your child’s age.
 Very young children have short attention spans and should meet more often but for shorter periods.
 High school students can focus for up to two hours if the tutor varies the activities and keeps the discussions lively.
-Even if students are attending 2-hour sessions, they should still meet with a tutor at least twice a week.
+Even if students attend 2-hour sessions, they should still meet with a tutor at least twice a week.
 By only meeting once a week, students cannot get enough feedback about the material they are covering and do not have the consistency they need to succeed in their problem areas.

 Related Posts